oscardm20994/Wavelet_analysis/README.md

 <img src="https://render.githubusercontent.com/render/math?math=D\bigg(\frac{\vert W^{xy}_n(s)\vert}{\sigma_x \sigma_y} < p\bigg) = \frac{Z_\nu(p)}{\nu} \sqrt{P^x_k P^y_k},">

-where &sigma; denotes the standard deviation of the time series, Z is the confidence interval defined by p (Z = 3.999 for 95% confidence), &nu; is the degrees of freedom for a real wavelet spectrum (&nu; = 2) and P<sub>xk is the theoretical Fourier spectrum of the AR1 process.
+where &sigma; denotes the standard deviation of the time series, Z is the confidence interval defined by p (Z = 3.999 for 95% confidence), &nu; is the degrees of freedom for a real wavelet spectrum (&nu; = 2) and P<sub>xk</sub> is the theoretical Fourier spectrum of the AR1 process.
 For a given wavenumber k, this can be expressed as

 <img src="https://render.githubusercontent.com/render/math?math=P_k = \frac{1 - \alpha^2}{\vert 1 - \alpha e^{2i\pi k} \vert^2}.">